noodlecollie/v2mp/docs/V2MP.md

 **Indirect Data Transfer**

 If operand bit `[11] (A)` is `1`, an indirect data transfer is initiated for the read.
 The value of `LR` specifies the address in `DS` to which to copy the data from the device port's mailbox, and the value in `R1` specifies the maximum number of bytes to copy.
 It is assumed that there is a data buffer at the address pointed to by `LR` which is large enough to hold at least as many bytes as are specified in `R1`.
-If the supervisor attempts to read off the end of `DS` during the data transfer, a [`SEG`](#faults) fault is raised.
+If the supervisor attempts to write off the end of `DS` during the data transfer, a [`SEG`](#faults) fault is raised.

 Once the instruction is executed, the mailbox becomes busy, and the supervisor begins copying data out of the mailbox and into the buffer that was pointed to by `LR`. `R1` is set to hold the number of bytes that are being transferred - this may be less than the number originally requested, if this number was greater than the number of bytes left in the mailbox.